Keto chicken casserole

 - Preheat the oven to 400°F (200°C).

-- Mix cream (or sour cream) with pesto and lemon juice.
+- Mix cream and cream cheese with pesto and lemon juice.
 Salt and pepper to taste.

-- Season the chicken thighs with salt and pepper, and fry in butter until they turn a nice golden brown.
+- Cut the chicken thighs into bite sized pieces.
+In a large pan over medium high heat, melt the butter.
+Add the chicken, season with salt and pepper, and fry until they turn a nice golden brown.

-- Place the chicken in a greased 9 x 13 inch baking dish, and pour in the cream mixture.
+- Place the chicken in a greased 9 x 13 inch (23 x 33 cm) baking dish, and pour in the cream mixture.

-- Chop the leek and cherry tomatoes.
+- Finely chop the leek and half the cherry tomatoes.
 Chop the cauliflower into small florets.
 Top chicken with leek, tomatoes and cauliflower.

 - Sprinkle cheese on top and bake in the middle of the oven for at least 30 minutes or until the chicken is fully cooked.
 If the casserole is at risk of burning before it's done, cover it with a piece of aluminium foil, lower the heat and let cook for a little longer.